How to Recover Data from a Macbook Air: Different Cases Covered

 DIY data recovery methods have their own limitations.
 If your hard drive or SSD is physically damaged, we advise that you send it to a professional data recovery center for damage and cost assessment.
 Their specialists have the right tools and experience to help you in extreme data loss situations.

-4. Recover Data From a Dead MacBook Air
+Method 3: Recover Data From a Dead MacBook Air with Backup

 The only surefire way to recover data from a dead MacBook Air is by retrieving this data from a Time Machine backup.
 This method requires you to have set up Time Machine beforehand and to have access to another Mac (Windows computers don’t support HFS+ and APFS formats).